You may be thinking, “Is this even possible?” I’ve had the same question and still do at times.

 5.)
 Sneak in more veggies

 Actually, I’m really not a fan of this idea except under one circumstance.
-Here it is: If your kids are going through a phase (and you know it’s only a phase), and you’re concerned about their health, constipation, immune system, etc. For example, my toddler is just coming out of one of these super picky phases by using some of the tips listed here and the ways listed in my 7 Ways to Get Your Kids to Eat Real Food Guide.
+Here it is: If your kids are going through a phase (and you know it’s only a phase), and you’re concerned about their health, constipation, immune system, etc. For example, my toddler is just coming out of one of these super picky phases.
 This called for sneaking in vegetables into her food in order for her to get vegetables at all.
 I wasn’t perfect at it, and she was still constipated at times, but I know it was better than not doing it at all.

 The reason I feel this is the only good circumstance (other than handicap or some other different situation) is because I believe kids need to adjust and mold their taste-buds to the flavors and sweetness of non-processed foods.
 (If your’e wondering if vegetables are sweet…yes, are once the processed and refined food is pulled out of a diet.)
 If we always hide it, they’ll never learn or adjust to the flavors.